+CSE is a form of child sexual abuse.
 CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge e.g., through others sharing videos or images of them on social media.
 CSE can affect any child, who has been coerced into engaging in sexual activities.
 This includes 16- and 17-year-olds who can legally consent to have sex.
-Some children may not realise they are being exploited e.g., they believe they are in a genuine romantic relationship.
+Some children may not realise they are being exploited as they believe they are in a genuine romantic relationship.

-All staff should be aware of the indicators, which may signal children are at risk from, or are involved with serious violent crime.
-These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.
+All staff should be aware of the indicators, which may signal children are at risk from, or are involved with exploitation these may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+Unexplained gifts or new possessions could also indicate that children a -th have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.
 More information here